Bifidobacteria: benefits, dosage, contraindications

 There is not enough reliable information on the use of Bifidobacteria during breastfeeding.

-Bifidobacteria preparations could cause pathogenic colonization in immunocompromised patients.
+Bifidobacteria preparations may cause pathogenic colonization in immunocompromised patients.
 Although this has not occurred specifically with bifidobacteria, there have been rare cases involving other probiotic species such as Lactobacillus.
-Pathogenic colonization appears to be more likely in severely immunocompromised patients.
+Pathogenic colonization appears more likely to occur in severely immunocompromised patients.
 Use with caution in these conditions.